 The Deutsches Haus, long a New Orleans institution, has returned to the city after several years in Kenner.
 Throughout the month of October, celebrate Oktoberfest along the banks of Bayou St. John and enjoy German music, food, and, of course, beer.
 Also planned are dachshund races and a beer stein holding contest.
 There is a small admission fee per person.

-The Tremé Fall Festival takes place in the oldest African American neighborhood in the United States and proceeds go towards neighborhood improvements, including St. Augustine Church and the Tomb of the Unknown Slave.
-The street festival includes live music performances, food, and a Gospel mass.
+The Tremé Fall Festival takes place in the oldest African American neighborhood in the United States and proceeds go towards neighborhood improvements, including St. Augustine Church.
+The street festival includes live music performances, food, and an arts market.
 It takes place at the intersection of Henriette Delille and Governor Nicholls streets in the St. Augustine Church yard.
 The festival is free, but donations are welcomed.

 Art for Art’s Sake takes place annually along Julia and Magazine streets.
 The free festival offers a night of gallery hopping through contemporary paintings, sculpture, photography, and more, with some galleries offering free beverages as well.
 Vendors and live music will also be set up along the festival route.